reasnov/laravel-common-modules/docs/master/command.md

-# Internara - Artisan Commands Reference
+# Laravel Common Modules Monorepo - Artisan Commands Reference

-This document provides a comprehensive and categorized reference of all available Artisan commands within the Internara application.
+This document provides a comprehensive and categorized reference of all available Artisan commands within this project.
 Use this guide to quickly find commands for development, maintenance, and debugging tasks.

 ---